taeruh/pauli_tracker/CONTRIBUTING.md

 Pull requests (PRs)
 -------------------

-- Create draft pull requests and change the status to ready when the PR is ready.
-- PRs must should certain automated CI checks.
+- PRs must should pass the CI checks.
 You can use the local xtask crate to check them before commiting (`xtask ci --help`, cf. [xtask-README]), however, note that the local coverage report might be different to the remote CI coverage report (don't know how to fix that).
-- Try to include tests.
+- Try to include tests if appropriate.
 - Use a [feature branch][git-feature-branch] instead of the master branch.

 ### Commit messages